 Company name resolution fails: Use multiple fallback sources.
 Try Google, then Clearbit, then manual lookup.
 Don’t let one bad resolve kill the whole row.

 No LinkedIn Company page found: Some small companies don’t have a LinkedIn page.
-In this case, use the domain directly for email pattern generation.
+Use the domain directly for email pattern generation.

 Email enrichment returns nothing: Try a second enrichment provider.
 If still nothing, fall back to LinkedIn direct message via Waalaxy or Surfe.